Surface and Boundary Dynamics

 )

-# Set different initial conditions at each surface
+# Different initial condition on each surface

 end